 You really want the latest computer gear and hardware.
 Besides making you look cool-as-heck, the latest and greatest electronics can make your job as an event professional so much easier.
-There is nothing worse than getting on site and having someone that is using a laptop that was built in 2007, has 4GB of RAM and is running Windows Vista.
-I kid you not, this actually happened about 2 months ago.
-Luckily for us, we always have backups for our backups and we were able to loan out a nice, fresh, and fast computer so that the registration desk was not backed up into the alley.
+There is nothing worse than getting on-site and having someone who is using a laptop that was built in 2007, has 4GB of RAM, and is running Windows Vista.
+I kid you not; this actually happened about two months ago.
+Luckily for us, we always have backups for our backups, and we were able to loan out a nice, fresh, and fast computer so that the registration desk was not backed up into the alley.

-I get that not everyone can afford to drop tall cash on a new shiny Lenovo or on the latest Samsung Galaxy smartphone but there are ways to be state of the art without breaking the bank.
-Let me clarify… No one that works with me, for me, or around me, pays full price for anything.
+I get that not everyone can afford to drop tall cash on a new shiny Lenovo or on the latest Samsung Galaxy smartphone, but there are ways to be state of the art without breaking the bank.
+Let me clarify… No one who works with me, for me, or around me pays full price for anything.
 Doing so is just not bright.
-Electronics manufacturers are cranking out stuff so fast that there is always something on sale, on clearance, or refurbished and being the idiot in line at the Apple Store waiting for some new hardware release is just plain stupid.
+Electronics manufacturers are cranking out stuff so fast that there is always something on sale, on clearance, or refurbished, and being the idiot in line at the Apple Store waiting for some new hardware release is just plain stupid.
 And cold.
 And desperate.

-So, how do we do it.
-How do we get the latest and greatest electronics hardware without bankrupting our companies and our clients?
+So, how do we do it?
+How do we get the latest and greatest electronic hardware without bankrupting our companies and our clients?
 That is actually the easy part, we shop at places that we know and trust that have good value and good stuff.
 We did the research a long time ago and are not looking back.

 Where to get the equipment that powers meetings and events: